titolins/nscmr/README.md

     $
     ```

-### Updating
+### Upgrade
-* To update the application you must stop the currently running container,
+* To upgrade the application you must stop the currently running container,
     remove it, delete it's image, then rebuild it and restart the container:
     ```
     docker stop nscmr